kenwoon/COSC-310-Individual-Project/README.md

-# COSC 310 Team 5 Project
+# COSC 310 Individual Project

 This is the individual repository, building off from the public [repository](https://github.com/COSC-310-T5/Project) that team 5 of COSC 310 has been using to collaborate on the project throughout the semester in The University of British Columbia Okanagan.